soshwosh/jewelrybox/README.md

 - Remove an item from the catalog
 - [ ] Pair jewelry items
 - Pair up jewelry items for occasions or outfits
+- [ ] Accessibility
+- Basic accessibility features so that people with disabilities can interact seamlessly with the app.

 ## Tech Stack

 - Frontend: React & TailwindCSS
 - Backend: NextJS & NodeJS
 - Database: Postgres (NeonDB, Drizzle ORM)